 BELOW THE LINE – Authenticity and relevance are the keys to successfully executing below the line integrations.
 For additional insight and behind the scenes access to how partnerships are actually executed I turned to the reigning king of below the line integrations, Chris Erb.
 Formerly of Electronic Arts, Legendary Pictures, and co-founder of the gaming agency TripleClix.
 Chris and I have served on boards together and have spent time over the years discussing this topic.

 Chris is the architect of some of the most successful and authentic below the line integrations over the past few years.
 His partnerships with Coca-cola and Frito-Lay redefined how brand integrations can not only provide access to new audiences but also drive business results such as aligning traditional CPG products into new areas within the retail setting.

 According to Chris, “A number of prominent brands have or want to get into the gaming space.
 The issue is that publishers and brands don’t always speak the same language.
 It is less about selling ads in games and more about seamlessly connecting the brand and the game in an authentic way.”

-Chris’ statement also align with existing consumer behavior.
+Chris’ statement also aligns with existing consumer behavior.
 When I recently conducted primary research on motivations tied to consumer pre-order behavior, two key elements were consistent.
 Gamers want exclusive content or early access.
 Everything else was of secondary consideration.
-The goal of a brand integration should be to empower the gamers.
+The goal of brand integration should be to empower gamers.